nikvaessen/PablosPuzzlingPendulum/README.md

 # PablosPuzzlingPendulum

 This repository is a final "dump" of an university project (bachelor thesis-level), which aimed at implementing methods to control a robot arm perform a pendulum swing up.
 As it was a very deadline-driven project, the code commits might not be as clean as desired.
-The final PDF describing in the project can be found here:
+The final PDF describing in the project and experimental results can be found here:

 [github pdf reader](https://github.com/nikvaessen/PablosPuzzlingPendulum/blob/master/article.pdf)
 [download prompt](https://github.com/nikvaessen/PablosPuzzlingPendulum/raw/master/article.pdf)